recursionpharma/EFAAR_benchmarking/CONTRIBUTING.md

 3. Setup the virtual environment and activate it.

-4. Install the dependencies via `pip install -e .`
+4. Install the dependencies via `pip install -e .`.

-### Making and Submitting Changes
+### Making Changes

 * Before making any changes, ensure you have the latest version of the project by pulling the changes from trunk.

 * Create a new branch for your changes.
-This could be for adding functionality or addressing a bug.

 * While developing, make sure to to add a docstring to all new functions, that clearly yet briefly explains what the function does, what the inputs and outputs are, and what exceptions the function can raise.